SP Newsletters

 Even useful information disappears quickly in those conditions.

-The SharePoint structure created a softer kind of workflow.
+The SharePoint structure supported a different pattern of behavior.

 Everything already existed inside Microsoft 365: